 When shopping for the best instant tents, it’s important to take into consideration capacity, shape, ease of setup, fabric durability, waterhead rating, and poles.

 One of the first things we will always talk about before purchasing a tent is the capacity rating, or the number of people a tent is advertised to sleep.
-This number is for people who want to sleep in really close quarters shoulder to shoulder, without extra floor space for gear, clothing, pets, etc. For most situations, you should always decrease the capacity by at least two campers, meaning that a 6-person tent is better suited for four campers or less.
+This number is for people who want to sleep in really close quarters shoulder to shoulder, without extra floor space for camping gear, clothing, pets, etc. For most situations, you should always decrease the capacity by at least two campers, meaning that a 6-person tent is also better suited for four campers or less.
 You could even cut the capacity number in half if you wanted lots of extra space or if you like sleeping on blow up mattresses.

-Because of the high ceiling and straight walls in a cabin tent, they’re more likely to catch wind like a sail, which isn’t good if you camp during adverse weather.
+Because of the high ceiling and straight walls in a cabin-style tent, they’re more likely to catch wind like a sail, which isn’t good if you camp during adverse weather.
 That’s why these cabin style instant camping tents are better suited for campers who prefer to only camp during ideal conditions during spring, summer, and fall.

 If you do frequently camp in windy conditions, perhaps a dome tent or a tunnel shape would better deflect wind (check out the Best Tents for High Winds).